basecamp/bcx-api/sections/messages.md

 }
 ```

-This will return `200 OK`, with the location of the new project in the
-`Location` header, if the creation was a success.
+This will return `201 Created`, with the location of the new project in the `Location` header along with the current JSON representation of the message  if the creation was a success.
+See the **Get message* endpoint for more info.

 ### Attaching files